 2. Negotiating Payment Agreements or Going Directly to the IRS

 If CBE’s payment terms don’t fit your financial situation, you can contact the IRS to explore more flexible options, like reduced payments through a partial payment installment agreement.
-This may involve negotiating directly with them for more flexible payment terms.
 For complex cases, a tax professional can guide you and negotiate directly with the IRS on your behalf.

 3. Receiving Improper Notices or Facing Harassment